ArtFXDev/silex-doc/docs/user/basic-concepts/actions/actions.md

 title: Actions
 sidebar_position: 20
 ---
-This section describes the various actions you can execute in silex.
+This section describes the various actions you can execute in silex or in silex integration in DCCs.